What are adenoviruses?

 - secretions from the respiratory tract may contain the virus

-- symptoms may develop 2 to 14 days after exposure
+- symptoms may develop two to 14 days after exposure

 Intestinal tract infections